jdh4/tensorflow_performance/README.md

 srun python mm.py
 ```

+Make sure you replace `<num>` with a number in the Slurm script above.
 The measured timings are below:

 | cpus-per-task (or threads)| execution time (s) | speed-up ratio |  parallel efficiency |
 |:--------------------------:|:--------:|:---------:|:-------------------:|